Guide to WordPress Firewalls – How do these work and enhance site’s security & performance?

 3rd Generation Firewalls (Application Layer Filtering)

 The 3rd generation Firewalls which are being used today were created in the middle of the nineteenth century.
 It is a modern and advanced firewall technique which completely understands applications as well as protocols.
 For example, it is capable of understanding whether the payload of packet is for FTP server and its request.
-It is this 3rd generation firewall technique which has led to a creation of single scope firewalls like Web Application Firewalls.
+It is this 3rd generation firewall technique which has led to the creation of single scope firewalls like Web Application Firewalls.

 WordPress/Web application firewalls